chenyu-01/portfolio/content/about.md

 ---
-title: 'A Self Introduction'
+title: 'About Me'
 description: 'Self-introduction of Chen Yu'
 head:
   meta:
     - name: 'keywords'
-      content: 'portfolio'
+      content: 'portfolio, Chen Yu, software development, programming'
     - name: 'author'
       content: 'Chen Yu'
-    - name: 'og:title'
-      content: 'A Self Introduction'
 ---

+# About Me

-## Welcome
+## Who I Am

-> This is Chen Yu's Portfolio.
-I am currently doing an internship in Total Ebiz Solutions PTE LTD, Singapore.
-I am a student in National University of Singapore, majoring in System Analysis.

-### I AM...

-Passionate about technology, eager to learn new things and a fast learner.
+At present, I am engaged in an internship at Total Ebiz Solutions PTE LTD while pursuing my major in System Analysis at the National University of Singapore.
+My passion for technology fuels my eagerness to constantly learn and adapt to new things.
+Besides my professional interests, I also indulge in anime and manga, with the series _Nichijou_ being one of my favorites.
+My favorite quote from the series is:

+> The ordinary days that we live in may, in fact, be a series of miracles

-### My skills
+## My Expertise

-I am able to adapt to new environment quickly. specializing in OOP, debugging, and backend testing.
-Familiar with Java, Python, Javascript, React.js, Vue.js, and Nuxt.js.
+I possess a quick adaptability to new environments and specialize in Object-Oriented Programming (OOP), debugging, and backend testing.
+I have done many projects, which includes two major course projects utilizing Java Spring Boot for backend development.
+For the front end, I have successfully implemented one project with React.js and another with Next.js, demonstrating my proficiency in JavaScript.
+Additionally, I have independently learned Vue.js and am currently leveraging Nuxt.js to develop my professional portfolio, which is this website.